-1.7 The Pre-Submission Plan is the opportunity for the Parish Council to consult on the proposed vision, objectives and policies of the Plan.
-The Council has reviewed the relevant national and local planning policies and assessed their effect on the Parish.
+- 1.7 A draft ('Pre-Submission') version of the Plan gave the opportunity for the Parish Council to consult on its proposed vision, objectives and policies.
+For that version, the Council reviewed the relevant national and local planning policies and assessed their effect on the Parish.
 The Council has also gathered evidence on matters relevant to the Parish including social infrastructure, rural businesses, types of homes and the historic and natural environment.
-These reports are published separately on the Kimble Plan Website (www.Kimbleplan.org)
+These reports are published separately on the Kimble Plan Website (www.Kimbleplan.org). - 1.8 The Plan was published for formal consultation by the Council for seven weeks over May June 2019, as per the Regulations.
+The Council has analysed all the comments made by the local community, the statutory bodies, landowners and other interested parties.
+It has made some modifications to improve the clarity of policy wording and to correct errors and omissions with the aim of resolving the relatively small number of objections and concerns raised during the consultation.